-Dismissal: Dismissal begins at 2:20 p.m.
+DISMISSAL: Begins at 2:20 p.m.
 Students not picked up by 2:40 p.m. will be placed in the After School Program and the drop-in fee will be charged.
 This will be done for your child's safety as staff members are extremely busy after school and supervision is not available.